peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 the night the error is zero.
-At the ‘full’ steps when shortwave gaseous optical depths are calculated, the error drops markedly, giving rise to a tooth-like pattern, but a non-reducible error accumaltes with time as the run diverges from the reference run.
+At the ‘full’ steps when shortwave gaseous optical depths are calculated, the error drops markedly, giving rise to a tooth-like pattern, but a non-reducible error accumulates with time as the run diverges from the reference run.

 Shortwave intermittency has an impact on the longwave heating rates,